 Schematic Design encompasses the process of “lightly” developing various schemes and showing them to the client.
 Rough cost estimates can also be supplied based on square footage and use of the addition/renovation (kitchen and bathroom additions/ renovations are more expensive then adding on a family room.)
 Sometimes further iterations of this process are required due to the client’s response to the drawings and cost estimates.

 Design Development includes fleshing out the specifics of the basic scheme to create more formal drawings.
-These drawings are not, however, suitable for obtaining construction permits but reveal the basic layout and function of the spaces.
+These drawings are not suitable for obtaining construction permits, however they reveal the basic layout and function of the spaces.

 Construction Documentation is necessary so that building permits can be obtained.
 Additionally, the builder can use these to build the project.
 For this, a set of specific construction appropriate drawings will be generated.